openshift/machine-config-operator/docs/README.md

 in the future ergonomic improvements are planned such as having a single MC apply to multiple labels, inline file encoding, etc.

+See [Ignition Support in MachineConfigs][/docs/IgnitionSupport.md] for more details and examples.

 # What to look at after creating a MachineConfig

 Once you create a MachineConfig fragment like the above, the controller will generate a new "rendered" version that will be used as a target.